Winds-AI/Frontend-development-MCP-tools-public/docs/each-tool-explained/browser_screenshot.md

-# captureBrowserScreenshot Tool
+# browser.screenshot Tool

 ## Overview

-The `captureBrowserScreenshot` tool captures the current browser tab and saves it as a PNG file with intelligent organization.
+The `browser.screenshot` tool captures the current browser tab and saves it as a PNG file with intelligent organization.
 It always returns the base64 image data and the saved file path.

 **Primary Use Cases:**